-I heard something on the radio yesterday.
-The average age of a first time buyer, not supported by the bank of mum and dad, is thirty-seven.
+I heard yesterday, the average age of a first time buyer, not supported by the bank of mum and dad, is thirty-seven.
 Thirty-seven years old before you have enough financial history to leap the hurdle of deposit and get a mortgage.
 Mid-life before you can start to buy a house of your own.
 And things are only going to get worse.

 As the ramifications of the recent financial collapse continue to unfold.
 It is not inconceivable that the average age of a first time buyer will push beyond forty.
 This delayed ability to join the fraternity of home owners will have a devastating effect on any buyer’s ability to repay a mortgage before retirement.
 That’s a lot of people who will never be able to get a mortgage.
 Never be able to buy a house.

 Some might look at the current situation and argue we are going through a “natural” period of correction.
 Reduced numbers of first time buyers will force down the inflated price of housing.
 Thus allowing more first time buyer’s to enter the market.
 Perhaps that is true.
 What is more likely is that those who already have equity will be able buy up cheap property and build their portfolio.
 Fuelling the ever increasing rise in prices.
 Pushing the average age of first time buyer’s up even higher.
 The truth is.
 A lot of people will never be able to buy.
 And will be forced to rent for their entire life.

 The usual argument against renting is that it is a waste of money.
 You give away all that money.
 And have nothing to show for it.
 But renting is only an issue if you look at your life as the accumulation of wealth.
 If you look at rent as the cost of living.
 It becomes less of an issue.